pelithne/appservice-to-containerapp/README.md

-# App Service to Azure Container Apps Workshop
+# Azure Container Apps Workshop

 This repository contains a progressive workshop showing how to: